ThorstenHans/demos-cli/README.md

 ### SSH Configuration

-After you've downloaded the `demos` executable run the `demos configure` command.
+After you've downloaded the `demos` executable run the `demos set-config` command.
 It'will prompt for your SSH configuration data.
 You must provide:

 - IPv4 address of the jump box
 - Desired SSH Port (default `22`)
 - SSH user name
 - Password for the SSH user

-Configuration data is encrypted at REST and stored in your user profile (`$HOME/.demo/demo.config`).
+Configuration data is encrypted at REST and stored in your user profile (`$HOME/.demos/demos.config`).

 ### Configuring Demos

 The `demos` app comes with a sample demo backed in...
 However, you want to provide your own demos (obviously).
-To give you a head start, you can use the `demos eject` command, which will create the `$HOME/.demo/demos.json` file for you.
+To give you a head start, you can use the `demos initialize` command, which will create the `$HOME/.demos/demos.json` file for you.
 You can add as many demos to the JSON array as you want.
 Here some additional information for specifying your demos:

 - A demo can consist of an unlimited number of steps.
 - A demo step can either be of `kind` code (`1`) or text (`0`)